PROGRAM & SERVICES

 Welfare & Care

-Beautiful Gate provides comprehensive support to Persons with Disabilities (PWD) who require welfare & care services in order to provide basic needs and improve their quality of life.
+Beautiful Gate provides comprehensive support to people with disabilities (PWDs) who require welfare & care services or basic needs.
 We are delighted to assist you to exercise your rights and social care benefits.

 - OKU card